appbaseio/reactive-manual/content/docs/list-components/SingleList.md

     unique identifier of the component, can be referenced in other components' `react` prop.
 - **dataField** `String`
     data field to be connected to the component's UI view.
 The list items are filtered by a database query on this field.
 This field is used for doing an aggregation and returns the result.
 We're using a `.raw` multifield here.
 You can use a field of type `keyword` or `not_analyzed` depending on your Elasticsearch cluster.
+- **nestedField** `String` [optional]
+    use to set the `nested`  mapping field that allows arrays of objects to be indexed in a way that they can be queried independently of each other.
+Applicable only when dataField is a part of `nested` type.
 - **title** `String or JSX` [optional]
     title of the component to be shown in the UI.
 - **loader** `String or JSX` [optional]